TabbycatDebate/tabbycat/docs/features/draw-generation.rst

     - Whether and how to restrict pullups
     - - No restriction
       - Choose from teams who have been pulled up the fewest times so far
-      - Choose from teams with a low draw strength from previous rounds
+      - Choose from teams with the lowest draw strength by speaks so far

 .. caution:: The valid options for intermediate brackets change depending on whether sides are pre-allocated, but these are **not** checked for validity.
 If you choose an invalid combination, Tabbycat will just crash.
 This won't corrupt the database, but it might be momentarily annoying.